 The Higher Education Act regulates relationships between lenders to students and post-secondary education institutions.
 In 2009, the Department of Education promulgated regulations that address these relationships, and state legislators have also passed or may be considering legislation related to relationships between lenders and institutions.
 In addition, new procedures introduced and recommendations made by the CFPB create uncertainty about whether Congress will impose new burdens on private student lenders.
 These developments, as well as legislative and regulatory changes, such as those relating to gainful employment and repayment rates, create uncertainty in the industry, and general credit market conditions may cause some lenders to decide not to provide certain loan products and may impose increased administrative and regulatory costs.
-Such actions could reduce demand for and/or availability of private education loans, decrease Capella University's or Strayer University's non-Title IV revenue, and thereby increase Capella University's or Strayer University's 90/10 ratio, and have a material adverse effect on our business.
+Such actions could reduce demand for and/or availability of private education loans, decrease Capella University's or Strayer University's non-Title IV revenue, and thereby increase Capella University's or Strayer University's non-Title IV revenue, and thereby increase Capella University's or Strayer University's and have a material adverse effect on our business.